paritytech/github-issue-sync/README.md

 ## Settings <a name="app-settings"></a>

-The settings' configuration can be done at `https://github.com/settings/apps/${app}/permissions`
+The permissions and event subscriptions can be configured at `https://github.com/settings/apps/${app}/permissions`

 ### Repository permissions